-An experienced Grieve Law Attorney can walk you through the complicated web of disorderly conduct definitions and how they’ll affect your case.
+An experienced Grieve Law attorney can walk you through the complicated web of disorderly conduct definitions and how they’ll affect your case.

 What If No One Was Disturbed?

-A common misconception is that there's victim involved in a disorderly conduct charge.
-This is inaccurate since by definition, disorderly conduct is any action that could provoke a disturbance.
+A common misconception is that there's a victim involved in a disorderly conduct charge.
+This is inaccurate since, by definition, disorderly conduct is any action that could provoke a disturbance.
 For example, someone is yelling obscenities in a bank but they aren’t directing it at any one patron or teller; this is a disorderly conduct violation because their behavior may lead to a violent or verbal retaliation.

 What Kind of Penalties Will I Face?

-As a forfeiture violation, a disorderly conduct citation comes with an extra fine but possibly no jail time.
+As a forfeiture violation, a disorderly conduct citation comes with an extra fine, but possibly no jail time.
 While you may think “just a ticket” is no big deal, these citations will show up in background checks throughout your life.
 Prosecutors have discretion to charge your case as criminal or as a forfeiture based on the circumstances of your case.
-Our Grieve Law attorneys have had success getting these citations dismissed.
+Grieve Law attorneys have had great success getting these citations dismissed.

 You are only a criminal if you are convicted™